 1. Torsion Spring Dangers

 As said above, torsion springs are dangerous to deal with.
-If you don’t use the right tools to remove the spring, you might end up releasing the tension.
-With the average garage door weighing between 200 and 500 pounds, this event can injure you.
+You might release the tension if you don’t use the right tools to remove the spring.
+This event can injure you, with the average garage door weighing between 200 and 500 pounds.

 2,000 Americans get injured each year while repairing garage door springs and cables.
 Avoid broken fingers and lacerations as the springs uncoil.
-It’s cheaper to pay a few hundred dollars for replacing your garage door spring.
+Paying a few hundred dollars to replace your garage door spring is cheaper.

 2. Incorrect Garage Door Springs